Kilkenny cats: Origin theories

 And their descendants never sit by the fire-side.

 In 1986 Terence Sheehy suggested a link with the luchthigern, a beast mentioned in Broccán Craibdech's poem in the "Book of Leinster" as having been slain by Midgna's wife at a place named Derc-Ferna.
 Luchthigern is usually interpreted as "mouse lord" and Derc-Ferna as Dunmore Cave near Kilkenny city.
 Sheehy follows Praeger and P.W.
 Joyce in regarding the luchthigern as a huge cat; in contrast to Brian O'Looney ("some sort of monster") Thomas O'Neill Russell ("Can this word mean a great mouse?") and Dobbs ("a demon or a giant").
 A Dictionary of Celtic Mythology says that luchtigern was "Mouse-lord of Kilkenny, slain by a huge cat, Banghaisgidheach"; this is apparently a misreading of Joyce, who describes Midgna's (human) wife as a ban-gaisgidheach "female champion".
+Notably, another entry in the dictionary agrees with Joyce.

 In 1857, the editor of The Journal of the Kilkenny and South-East of Ireland Archaeological Society suggested that a heading "Grimalkin slain in Ireland" reported in a synopsis of the 1584 book Beware the Cat might be relevant; this was disproved by an 1868 reply in the successor journal explaining that the episode (a version of the folktale "The King of the Cats") is set in Bantry in County Wexford about "Patrik Agore", a kern of John Butler, son of Richard Butler, 1st Viscount Mountgarret, who sets out to kill Cahir mac Art Kavanagh.

 Authorities which discuss various origin theories include Brewer's Dictionary of Phrase and Fable (the Prim and Juverna theories in early editions; the 19th edition follows Brewer's Dictionary of Irish Phrase and Fable in plumping for the Juverna theory); the Encyclopædia Britannica Eleventh Edition (Prim, Juverna and J. P. Curran); World Wide Words (Prim, Juverna, and Redmond's great battle); Charles Earle Funk (the same three, Prim's credited to Swift; "probably none of them is true"); Terence Dolan (Juverna); and Eric Partridge (Curran).
 Cashman and Gaffney's Irish Proverbs & Sayings recounts the Juverna theory as "probably just a tall tale".
 As of 28 November 2019, the Oxford English Dictionary does not comment on any of the purported historical origins.